 - Assessed risk management by evaluating all applicable legislation and implementing any adjustments to current processes as needed.

 - Managed regulatory training, initiatives, and the dissemination of crucial operational risk management information to regulators and group functions.

-The following is an example of how a compliance program is used on compliance officer resumes:
+The following is an example of how a compliance program is used on resumes: